 But this is only the tip of the iceberg.
-There are several other concerns that need to be addressed and companies have now started focusing on enhancing the quality of service.
+There are several other concerns that need to be addressed, and companies have now started focusing on enhancing the quality of service.
 Agents should be skilled and equipped not just for script reading but for more complex problems.
-They need to be able to act autonomously should a problem arise.
+They need to act autonomously should a problem arise.

 1. Agent Attrition